longtanle/FeDEQ/README.md

 - chex == 0.1.5
 - dm-haiku == 0.0.9

 Please follow the installation guidelines in [http://github.com/google/jax](https://github.com/google/jax#pip-installation-gpu-cuda) to install compatible version Jax and Jaxlib version for your machine.
-The version of packages related to Jax (Jaxopt, Optax, Chex) may also need to be adjusted for compatible with Jax and Jaxlib.
+The version of packages related to Jax (jaxopt, optax, chex, dm-haiku) may also need to be adjusted for compatible with Jax and Jaxlib.

 To install other dependencies: `pip3 install -r requirements.txt`